 7. Sweet Potatoes

 Be sure to cut broccoli up into pretty small pieces, as the stalks can choke some dogs – particularly smaller pooches.
+Stick to small broccoli florets for healthy snacks.

 I don’t want to hear it, nerds.
 I know pumpkin is a fruit — so are green beans and peas, but you didn’t say anything then, did ya?
 Pumpkin is clearly a vegetable in the culinary sense of the word, so let’s just move on.

 To prepare pumpkin for your punkin’, cut it into cubes and boil it.
 The cooked seeds are also safe for your dog.
+Pureed pumpkin and canned pumpkin are dog-safe options as long as there are no added spices, flavorings, or fats.
+You can also serve chilled pumpkin mash for a dog-friendly treat on a hot summer day.

 Caution: Vegetables to Avoid or Limit